Blake-Madden/i18n-check/README.md

   notL10NAvailable:    Check for strings not exposed for translation.
   deprecatedMacros:    Check for deprecated text macros (e.g., wxT()).
   nonUTF8File:         Check that files containing extended ASCII characters are UTF-8 encoded.
-  unencodedExtASCII:   Check for strings that contain extended ASCII characters that are not encoded.
+  unencodedExtASCII:   Check for strings containing extended ASCII characters that are not encoded.
   printfSingleInteger: Check for printf()-like functions being used to just format an integer.

+--disable: Which checks to not perform.
+(Refer to options available above.)

 --log-l10n-allowed: Whether it is acceptable to pass translatable strings to
                     logging functions.
 Setting this to false will emit warnings